AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 If you are working on a failure and it does not look like it is safe to add to the skip or filter list, then consider if you can refactor the class in a [backwards-compatible](https://developer.adobe.com/commerce/contributor/guides/code-contributions/backward-compatibility-policy/) way to use Factories of the service classes that have mutable state.
 If it is the class itself that has mutable state, then try to rewrite it in a way to avoid mutable state.
 If the mutable state is required for performance reasons, then implement `ResetAfterRequestInterface` and use `_resetState()` to reset the object back to its initial constructed state.

-If the class is failing because of a `Typed property $x must not be accessed before initialization` error, then the problem is because the property is not initialized by the constructor.
+If the class is failing because of a `Typed property $x must not be accessed before initialization` error, then the property is not initialized by the constructor.
 This is a form of temporal coupling, because the object cannot be used after it is initially constructed.
-This happens even if the property is private because the Collector that gets the data from the properties using PHP's reflection feature.
-In this case, one of the best things to do is to refactor the class to avoid temporal coupling, and also to avoid mutable state.
+This happens even if the property is private because the Collector gets the data from the properties using PHP's reflection feature.
+In this case, refactor the class to avoid temporal coupling, and also to avoid mutable state.
 If that does not work, the property can change its type to a nullable type and be initialized to null.
-Or if the property is an array, it may be okay to initialize the property as an empty array.
+If the property is an array, it may be okay to initialize the property as an empty array.

 Command to run test: